weltzeitung/weltzeitung.github.io/README.md

 # weltzeitung.github.io
-A fake news page to prank friends.
+A page with a variety of my private projects.